AlaskaAirlines/WC-Generator/template/docs/upstream.md

 # Maintaining your fork's upstream relationship

 So you forked this repo.
 That's awesome.
-But don't forget you keep your `main` branch in sync with the upstream `main` branch to ensure that your pull requests will always be able to be merged.
+But don't forget to keep your `main` branch in sync with the upstream `main` branch to ensure that your pull requests will always be able to be merged.

 ## How to sync with upstream?